 When organizations have an effective succession plan in place, they are able to fill open positions from within, with confidence, and without delay.
 As a result, talented executives are more likely to stay because the organization demonstrates that it is committed to supporting the development of their people and provides employees with the resources they need to grow into new roles.
 Succession planning means that future leaders know which advancement opportunities are available, and they are driven to achieve greater seniority by working towards organizational rather than individual objectives.

-Succession Planning is a dynamic process – as organizational needs change, the succession process must evolve as well.
+Succession planning also helps businesses retain valuable institutional knowledge, ensuring business continuity.
+This is a dynamic process – as organizational needs change, the succession process must evolve as well.
 It is important to consider how employee aspirations and talents can be aligned with the internal and external environment of the organization.

 Develop your Succession Plan with SIGMA